-Born and raised in Michigan, John Collins has a background in architecture and construction.
+Born and raised in Michigan, John Collins has a professional background in architecture and construction.
 After moving to San Diego to design for the theater and live theme park shows, John quickly knew designing for film was his goal.
-John moved to Los Angeles to pursue a Masters in Fine Arts from Cal Arts while simultaneously taking graduate classes at the USC School of Cinematic Arts.
+John moved to Los Angeles to pursue a Masters in Fine Arts from The California Institute of the Arts (CalArts) while simultaneously taking graduate classes at the USC School of Cinematic Arts.
 Shortly after graduating he found himself designing numerous short films and then quickly was discovered and brought in to the world of feature film art departments.

 John left the Hunger Games franchise to pursue his own design work on "How To Make Love Like An Englishman" directed by Tom Vaughan and starring Pierce Brosnan, Jessica Alba, Malcolm McDowell and Salma Hayek and moved right into designing "Cell" directed by Kip Williams and starring Samuel Jackson and John Cusack.
 Since then he has designed "Please Stand By" starring Dakota Fanning, Toni Colette and Alice Eve.